rkutkarska/bz-art/README.md

 1. The admin panel to Perform CRUD operations on users, items, item categories and item materials.

 # TODO before exam date:
-* Create component CurrentPromotion for the hero button
 * Contacts form validation
 * Responsive css design for mobile devices
 * Rewrite css in module.css style sheets for the following components: